 Termination: MHEC may terminate any grant in whole or in part at any time before the date of expiration, whenever MHEC determines that the grant recipient has materially failed to comply with the terms of the grant.
 MHEC shall promptly notify the grant recipient in writing of the termination and the reasons for the termination, together with the effective date.
-The grant recipient may terminate the grant in whole or in part upon written notification to the Commission setting forth the reasons for such terminated.
+The grant recipient may terminate the grant in whole or in part upon written notification to the Commission setting forth the reasons for such termination, the effective date, and in the case of partial terminations, the portion to be terminated.
 However, if in the case of a partial termination, MHEC determines that the remaining portion of the grant will not accomplish the purposes for which the grant was made; MHEC may terminate the grant.